apache/cassandra-gocql-driver/README.md

 * [gocqldriver](https://github.com/tux21b/gocqldriver) is the predecessor of gocql based on Go's "database/sql" package.
 This project isn't maintained anymore, because Cassandra wasn't a good fit for the traditional "database/sql" API.
 Use this package instead.

+SEO
+---

+For some reason, when you google `golang cassandra`, this project doesn't feature very highly in the result list.
+But if you google `go cassandra`, then we're a bit higher up the list.
+So this is note to try to convince Google that Golang is an alias for Go.

 License
 -------